Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1840.1333333333334,1854.301799.md

 ### Transcript

-> that's exactly why we have this tile system so not all the tiles are loaded
+> our graphics rendered in tiles yes that's exactly why we have this tile system so not all the tiles are loaded at at any point in playing the game so